ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

 \section{Global Convergence and Complexity Analysis}

-We prove that ProxSTORM converges globally in Section~\ref{sec:gc} and establish an expected complexity result in Section~\ref{sec:co}.
-We present assumptions about $M_k$, $\cred_k$, and $\ared_k$ in Section~\ref{sec:as} on which these conclusions depend.
-Our strategy is to adapt the analyses of STORM \cite{storm,storm-rates} to the nonsmooth setting of ProxSTORM.
-The most onerous result in doing so is the first one: an expected decrease theorem in Section~\ref{sec:ed}.
-Much of the analysis is a matter of partitioning the set of outcomes $\Omega$ into events consisting of, e.g., ``good'' approximations of $f$ and its gradient.
-See Figure~\ref{fig:partition} for a depiction.
+In Section~\ref{sec:gc}, we establish that ProxSTORM converges globally, and in Section~\ref{sec:co}, we establish its the expected complexity.
+In Section \ref{sec:as}, we present assumptions about $M_k$, $\cred_k$, and $\ared_k$ on which these results depend.
+The most involved step is an expected decrease result that we state and prove in Section~\ref{sec:ed}.